d2j1/pp-asobu/README.md

 # Asobu HTTP Server

 Asobu is a simple, lightweight HTTP server built from scratch using Java.
-It is designed to handle multiple client requests efficiently, making use of multithreading and sockets.
-The server can parse incoming requests, return appropriate status codes and headers, and supports various HTTP methods.
+It is designed to handle multiple client requests efficiently, using multithreading and sockets.
+The server can parse incoming requests, return appropriate status codes and headers, and support various HTTP methods.

 ## Features